PG85/OTGEdit/README.md

 # OTGEdit

 OTGEdit is a graphical user interface for Open Terrain Generator (OTG), TerrainControl (TC) and Minecraft Worlds (MCW).
-OTGEdit can be used to create, import and edit worlds and convert schematic files to BO3's.
+OTGEdit can be used to create, import, edit and generate worlds.
+OTGEdit can also convert schematic files to BO3's.

 OTGEdit is a WinForms app and works for Windows only.
-If you're a Java coder who would like to port OTGEdit to Java, let me know!
+If you're a Java coder who would like to port OTGEdit to Java, please let me know!

 CurseForge: https://minecraft.curseforge.com/projects/otgedit-gui-for-openterraingenerator-terraincontrol-and-minecraft-worlds-mod